[SURVEY RESULTS] The 2024 edition of State of Software Modernization market report is published!

 When implemented correctly, a code of ethics can be an important source of competitive advantage and have a huge positive effect on the company’s financial performance and all other performance criteria.
 Let’s take a closer look at what a code of ethics is, what it isn’t, and what its most important benefits are.

-What is a code of ethics?
+What are ethical principles in a code of ethics?

 Investopedia defines a code of ethics as “a guide of principles designed to help professionals conduct business honestly and with integrity.”
-Typically, a code of ethics outlines the mission and values of the business or organization, the approach professionals are supposed to take when they encounter a problem, the organization’s core values and the ethical principles they’re based on, as well as the standards to which all professionals are held.
+Typically, a code of ethics outlines the mission and values of the business or organization, the approach professionals are supposed to take when they encounter a problem, the organization’s core values, and the ethical principles they’re based on, as well as the standards to which all professionals are held.

 Code of ethics versus code of conduct